 One contributing mechanism for the reduced function of cryptorchid testes is temperature.
 It is also likely that transient hormone deficiencies may lead to a lack of testicular descent and impair the development of spermatogenic tissue.

 Signs and symptoms of undescended testicles include the following:

 Men with undescended testes may have reduced fertility, even after orchiopexy.

-Boys with undescended testicles do not tend to be effeminate, gender-disordered, or pre-homosexual.
-A disturbed self-image may occur when the family dynamics are destructive toward male self-esteem.
-When cryptorchism is surgically corrected, a healthy masculinity generally occurs.
+Boys with undescended testicles are not more likely to be gender-disordered, effeminate, or pre-homosexual.
+When the family dynamics are destructive toward male self-esteem, disturbed self-image may occur.
+When cryptorchism is surgically corrected, healthy masculinity generally occurs.

 Overall, the risk of testicular cancer if orchiopexy is done before puberty is about 3 times that of the general population.
 It is 5 to 6 times higher when orchiopexy is done after puberty.
 The risk of cancer does not seem to be different when orchiopexy is done early in infancy compared to later in childhood.